-I will open my dark saying upon the harp.”
+I will incline my ear to a parable;I will open my dark saying upon the harp.

-Cipher references to Jesus and the Turin Shroud in the Enigma Variations bolster the case for suspecting the original program note alludes to the Psalms.
+Coded references to Jesus and the Turin Shroud in the Enigma Variations reinforces the case for suspecting the original program note alludes to the Psalms.
 At his Triumphal Entry into Jerusalem, Jesus rode on a donkey’s colt as the people rejoiced and sang the Hallel from the Psalms.
 Jesus often quoted from the Psalms, most prominently twice during his crucifixion.
 His famous lament, “My God, my God, why have you forsaken me?” is from Psalm 22:1 by King David.
 Christ’s final words on the cross are traced to Psalm 31:5, “Father, into your hands I commit my spirit.”
 During his earthly ministry, Christ taught from the Psalms so often that Joel Miller remarks, “Christ lived and died with the Psalms on his lips.”
 With his nuanced and intimate appreciation of theology, Elgar implicates the Psalms in the Enigma Theme by means of the unusual language in the original program note to describe it, the orchestration confined solely to the strings in the first six measures, the music’s sense of loneliness and lamentation (feelings often evoked in the Psalms), and various cipher references to Jesus who recited and taught extensively from that book of the Bible.

 Like his Music Box Cipher, Elgar signs his Psalms Cipher in code to serve as a stealthy mode of validation.
-In this instance, it proved extremely helpful to first isolate the composer’s initials to more easily recognize the acrostic anagram in the remaining terms.
-Factoring in the s after the e in espressivo permits the solution to read EE’s Psalm, or Edward Elgar’s Psalm.
+It proved extremely helpful to first isolate the composer’s initials to more easily recognize the acrostic anagram in the remaining terms.
+Including the s after the e in espressivo permits the solution to read “EE’s Psalm” or “Edward Elgar’s Psalm.”
 According to this analysis, the Enigma Theme represents Elgar’s own psalm.

 Based on elements found in the original 1899 program note as well as the score of the Enigma Variations, Elgar placed multiple coded references to the Psalms, essentially a book of hymns in the Old Testament.
-That he would do so is a tremendously revealing because the covert Principal Theme to the Variations just so happens to be a famous hymn inspired by Psalm 46.
-The program note states the Enigma Theme holds a ‘dark saying’ that cannot be guessed, and in Psalm 49 a ‘dark saying’ is introduced on the harp.
-The harp is a stringed instrument, and in a telling parallel, Elgar confines the orchestration of the Enigma Theme’s opening measures to the strings.
+That he would do so is tremendously revealing because the covert Theme of the Variations is a famous hymn inspired by Psalm 46.
+The program note states the Enigma Theme holds a “dark saying” that cannot be guessed, and the number of letters in those two words are four and six respectively.
+That phrase also appears in Psalm 49 where a “dark saying” is introduced on the harp.
+The harp is a stringed instrument, and in a remarkable parallel, Elgar limits the orchestration of the Enigma Theme’s first measures to the strings.